httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

             / sh-boolean
 ~~~

-For example, a header field that is defined to be an Item that is an integer might look like:
+For example, a header field that is defined to be an Item that is an Integer might look like:

 ~~~ example
 Example-IntItemHeader: 5
 ~~~

-or with parameters:
+or with Parameters:

 ~~~ example
 Example-IntItemHeader: 5; foo=bar